eve-esa/data-scraping/README.md

 make run
 ```

 The command `make up` will start the docker containers and `make run` will execute the pipeline.
+The docker containers
+are locally required, since a MinIO server is used to store the data and emulate a remote S3 bucket.
+Every time the pipeline is executed, the data are stored into the MinIO server. **Additional Notes**:
+- the `make up` command must be executed only once, since the docker container is started and the
+MinIO server is started
+- the `make run` command can be executed multiple times to run the pipeline.

+#### Command Arguments
 It is possible to specify the name(s) of the scraper(s) to be executed by adding the `--scrapers` parameter to the
 `make run` command.
 E.g.:
 ```bash